shipengqi/keel-pkg/README.md

 }
 ```

-- `names` contains a list of images that need to be synchronized.
+- `names` contains a list of images that need to be synchronized (For `k8s.gcr.io`).
-- `prefixes` contains a list of name prefixes of images that need to be synchronized.
+- `prefixes` contains a list of name prefixes of images that need to be synchronized (For `k8s.gcr.io`).
-- `exclude` if the image name contains these strings then it will not be synchronized.
+- `exclude` if the image name contains these strings then it will not be synchronized (For `k8s.gcr.io`).
-- `patches`
+- `extras` extra image list that need to be synchronized.

 ### pack workflow

 ![pack workflow](./pack_workflow.png)

 - `set beat version`, will add a beta suffix to the package name. e.g. kube-1.22.2-amd64-beta.tar.gz.